A single seat jet engined research aircraft designed to investigate low and high-speed flight characteristics.

 The prototype De Havilland DH108 Swallow TG283 landing on 27th...

-Three DH108 'Swallow' research aircraft were constructed to Air Ministry Specification E1/45 and E11/45 to investigate the low and high-speed characteristics of tailess, swept wing aircraft.
-The first of these (TG283) made its first flight at Woodbridge on 15th May 1946.
+Three De Havilland Aircraft Company DH108 'Swallow' research aircraft were constructed to Air Ministry Specification E1/45 and E11/45 to investigate the low and high-speed characteristics of tail-less, swept wing aircraft.
+The first of these (TG283) made its first flight at RAF Woodbridge, Suffolk on 15th May 1946.

-Designed by John Carver Meadows Frost (who went on to design the Avro-Canada CF-100), the layout of the 108 resembled the configuration of the Messerschmitt ME163 Komet, a rocket-powered interceptor designed during World War II.
+Designed by John Carver Meadows Frost (who went on to design the Avro-Canada CF-100), the layout of the DH108 resembled the configuration and layout of the Messerschmitt ME163 Komet, a rocket-powered interceptor designed during World War II.

-This first aircraft was exclusively used for the investigation of low-speed flight characteristics and tested a range of leading edge slots, wing fences and other devices to determine their effects on stalling and low-speed handling.
+The first development aircraft was exclusively used for the investigation of low-speed flight characteristics and it tested a range of leading edge slots, wing fences and other aerodynamic devices to determine their effects on stalling and low-speed handling.

 On 12th April 1948, the aircraft gained a world-speed record for a 100 km closed circuit flight at 605.23 mph.
 De Havilland Chief Test Pilot John Derry then went on to exceed Mach 1 in the aircraft on 6th September 1948, this being the first British-designed aircraft to ‘break the sound barrier’.

-In 1949, the aircraft appeared at the SBAC Farnborough Air Show before being handed over to the RAE at Farnborough.
-Sadly, VW120 was also to crash following structural failure in flight on 15th February 1950 over Buckinghamshire, claiming the life of RAE Test Pilot Squadron Leader Stuart Muller-Rowland.
+In 1949, the aircraft appeared at the SBAC Farnborough Air Show, before being handed over to the Royal Aircraft Establishment (RAE) at Farnborough.
+Sadly, VW120 was also to end in tragedy when it too crashed, following structural failure in flight on 15th February 1950 over Buckinghamshire, claiming the life of RAE Test Pilot Squadron Leader Stuart Muller-Rowland.